 Academic pressure on young adults has reached intense levels.
 The stress of getting into the right college, making good grades, and landing the best internships—all in preparation for success in the workplace—takes an enormous toll on young adult mental health.
-Too often, academic success comes at the expense of young adults’ social and emotional development, and the pandemic’s impact on the education system and the job market isn’t helping.
+Too often, academic success comes at the expense of young adults’ social and emotional development.

 Academic pressure may come from family expectations, the ambitious goals students set for themselves, or the demands placed on them by society at large.
 Coaches and school administrators may also push students to succeed.
 Whatever the source of academic pressure, the results can be detrimental to well-being on multiple levels.
 When young adults feel they must prioritize academic achievement over everything else—including physical health, positive relationships with peers and family, creative self-expression, and downtime to recharge—they pay a high mental health toll.
 Academic pressure can lead to depression, anxiety disorders, or high-functioning anxiety.

 In 2019, the enormous pressure associated with the college applications process came to light with the revelation of a long-running college admissions bribery scandal.
 Known as Operation Varsity Blues, the federal investigation found that 33 parents of college applicants had paid more than $25 million to William Rick Singer, who bribed college officials and inflated the students’ grades on college admissions entrance exams.
 Now the subject of a new Netflix documentary, the scandal showed the lengths that wealthy and highly privileged parents were willing to go to ensure that their kids got into the “best” schools.
 Hollywood actors Lori Loughlin and Felicity Huffman were among those who pleaded guilty to paying Singer to get their daughters into top-ranking colleges.

 Request a Call 24/7All calls are always confidential.